-Once proofs were made, I scanned the prints as well as Nebiolo specimens, and sent them to David Jonathan Ross.
+Once proofs were made, I scanned the prints as well as the Nebiolo specimens and sent them to David Jonathan Ross.
 “At first I was hesitant to do a revival of what I thought was a Helvetica knockoff,” said DJR, “but what made it interesting was learning to see what Roger sees in it and trying to bring that out in a modern design.
 It’s a revival of what he loves about Forma.
-If you do a character to character comparison with Helvetica, the differences may seem small, but the overall appearance has a very different feel.
+If you do a character-to-character comparison with Helvetica, the differences may seem small, but the overall appearance has a very different feel.

 “This was my first time working so directly from a source.
 I did do some tracing at first to help get general contrast and proportions, but when you get down to that level of detail, the scans from Indra’s proofs of the metal type were different than the scans of the specimen.
 By that point the digital Forma had a life of its own and the scans were more of a reference, giving me a general sense of how a certain character was drawn or how tightly text should be spaced at that size.”

 David extensively explored the tapered and rounded qualities, setting up interpolations in Robofont to determine what the style gamut should be for different sizes.
 “It was clear from the beginning,” he said, “that Novarese and the team knew what they were doing with the size range.
-In fact, I don’t think Forma would be as compelling without the increase emphasis on these features as sizes got smaller.”
-He identified five size ranges, probably two more than Nebiolo:
+In fact, I don’t think Forma would be as compelling without the increased emphasis on these features as sizes got smaller.”
+He identified five size ranges—probably two more than Nebiolo’s:

 - Micro (agate)

 - Deck (small display)

 - Banner (large display)